gary-robotics/TrackingAndLocalization/CarND-Unscented-Kalman-Filter-Project-master/README.md

 # Unscented Kalman Filter Project Starter Code
-Self-Driving Car Engineer Nanodegree Program

-In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project reburic.
+In this project  an Unscented Kalman Filter is used to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+RMSE values should be lower than the tolerance

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)